moustache77/image-classification-CNN-/README.md

 # 文件描述

-x_data_273.npy - the training set
+x_data_273.npy - the training set.
-x_test_273.npy - the test set
+x_test_273.npy - the test set.
-df_predictions.csv - a sample submission file in the correct format y_data_273.npy - true labels for the training set
+df_predictions.csv - a sample submission file in the correct format. y_data_273.npy - true labels for the training set